TempeHS/2025CT_Avery.P_name/README.md

 A lot of challenges arised during development, adding features was a challenge a lot of the time seeing as this is the first ever game i have developed, adding scripts and making all the code I had written work together was a challenge it felt like a puzzle at times.
 The first feature I had trouble with was the attack adding enemies wasn't too hard and took me only a couple of hours, but killing them was a challenge as setting up the attack to work and kill took a while.
 The main struggle though which never ended up working was the enemy who was planned to actually have attacks, even though the tutorial was clear and concise, I still messed it up.
 Getting animations to work was a huge challenge as well as getting the movement didn't work until I finally found the tutorial the cleared everything up for me getting the movement animation working and later the attack animation.
 All these challenges wer overcome through me trial and erroring a lot of stuff to understand what is going on and how the programming and code works.
 I learnt a lot from this project and I'm sure that the next game I make will be a lot better with all the knowledge I now have.

+## Software used

+Visual Studio Code was what I used to edit and write my scripts.
+It was then linked and the game editor was Unity.

 ## Game Assets